QAInsights/Performance-Engineering-Questions/README.md

 No questions are stupid, only the answers are.
 This repository will list out the questions you can ask to your team.

-*Even Einstein asked questions.*
+> *Even Einstein asked questions.*

+## Assumptions

+- In this context, application means it could web application, services, database etc. Based on the project, you can ask the relevant question.
+- These questions derived based on web protocols.

 ## Questions

 ### Application/Service

  - What is the objective of this exercise(performance testing)?
+ - Known performance issues
+ - Can I get the access to the architecture diagram?
+ - What is the core aspect of the application/service?
  - Tech stack of the application
  - Is the functional testing completed?
+ - Is the application served over HTTPS?
+ - Is the application on cloud?
+ - Is the auto scaling turned on?

 ### Environment

  - Is it already available in production?
     - If it is in production, can I get access to the production logs?
  - Is stage or non-production environment available?
  - Is the test environment identical to the production?
+    - If not, what is the scaled down factor?
  - Is APM solution available?
  - Is the performance testing environment up-to-date?
  - Is the application under test stable?